 If you value having a synagogue and congregation available in moments of joy and in times of need, please consider supporting BAJC with your membership.
-We have adopted a “no dues” policy that asks people to give from their hearts to support our congregation, so we can provide spiritual leadership and a Jewish home, Shabbat and holiday services, Hebrew School, cultural events, social events, holiday observances, Yizkor services, a cemetery, a weekly message, a monthly newsletter, a website, workshops, lectures and more!
+We have adopted a “no dues” policy that asks people to give from their hearts to support our congregation, so we can provide spiritual leadership and a Jewish home, Shabbat and holiday services, Hebrew School, cultural events, social events, holiday observances, Yizkor services, a cemetery, a monthly newsletter, other messages, a website, workshops, lectures and more!

 At BAJC, everyone contributes to the synagogue’s vitality.
 We ask members to contribute what they can, no questions asked!
 To find out more about how you can become a part of our community, please contact us at 802-257-1959 or email email@example.com, or click on our Membership Information form and pledge form, below.

 Brattleboro Area Jewish Community, Congregation Shir Heharim is honored to provide a place of respect for your loved ones, and a place of solace for your family.